 Life as a photographer started back in September 2008 when I purchased my first digital camera and DSLR, a Sony a200.
 I undertook my first mountain walk on Kinder Scout, Derbyshire’s highest point at 636m.
 On this walk, without a camera I knew from that moment I was missing a trick and then invested in one to record my walks and adventures to remember times gone by when I get older.

 It progressed from there and within 3 months I had taken my first award winning image ‘The Last Push’ at Ramshaw Rocks in the Peak District on a cold Boxing Day in 2008.
 I entered it into Trail Magazine’s Action Photography Competition not expecting much.
 It was judged in May 2009 by professional and renowned rock climber, Leo Houlding and he selected ‘The Last Push’ as his favourite.

 One of the prizes that came from the competition was a photographic workshop holiday in Wales.
 There, I met Nick Jenkins, a professional photographer who saw something in me and spurred me on to make something of what I had.
 For that, I am eternally grateful as it would see me pushing boundaries and moving forward like I would have never thought.

-James spent his time building his photography portfolio and the walking started to become the second reason to go out, while photography was a much more focused effort.
-In June 2010, he submitted ‘A Kinder Wonderland’ to Visit Peak District and Buxton Festival’s ‘A Breath Of Fresh Air’ competition.
-The image was taken on a bright, fresh blue skies day with deep snow on Kinder Scout’s western edges, taking the route coincidentally he took on his first ever trip out.
+I spent my time building my photography portfolio and the walking started to become the second reason to go out, while photography was a much more focused effort.
+In June 2010, I submitted ‘A Kinder Wonderland’ to Visit Peak District and Buxton Festival’s ‘A Breath Of Fresh Air’ competition.
+The image was taken on a bright, fresh blue skies day with deep snow on Kinder Scout’s western edges, taking the route coincidentally I took on my first ever trip out.
 The image went on to win the competition.